 - The damaged goods should be stored in a designated area in order to not expose other products within the storage facility to contamination or probable infestation.

-- There should be different storage facility for food grains that are on recall
+- There should be the different storage facility for food grains that are on recall

-- All labelling must be removed from damaged goods that are to be disposed to prevent the products from re-entering the distribution chain.
+- All labeling must be removed from damaged goods that are to be disposed to prevent the products from re-entering the distribution chain.

 Blending and quality verification